derekmerck/dstack-cirr/README.md

 4. Set Variables for Abstractions and Secrets

-Create a `cirr.env` file on the manager node.
+Create a `cirr.env` file and copy and source it to

 ```yaml
 DATA_DIR=/data